cocokechun/Carpe-Diem/README.md

 # Welcome to Coco's Page

-Hey this Coco, always curious to learn new techonologies and come up with new ideas.
+Hey this Coco, always curious to learn new techonologies and motivated to come up with new ideas.
 I have a few repos that you can check out projects I do for fun.

 ## ML